EU banks watchdog says lenders ahead of liquidity rule

-LONDON (Reuters) - The European Union’s top banks hold on average bigger cash-like buffers than required although some specialized lenders should get some leeway, the bloc’s banking watchdog said on Friday.
+LONDON, Dec 20 (Reuters) - The European Union’s top banks hold on average bigger cash-like buffers than required though some specialised lenders should get some leeway, the bloc’s banking watchdog said on Friday.

 Banks will have to hold a so-called liquidity buffer made up of top quality assets akin to cash, such as government bonds, that can be sold easily so that lenders can withstand short-term shocks unaided by taxpayers.